 Post discharge support

-We are now developing and testing the capacity of our hospital teams to support recently discharged homeless patients in community settings, to esnure that planned links made for patients with community based services actually happen in the first few days after leaving hospital.
+Some Pathway teams offer support to recently discharged homeless patients in community settings, to ensure that links made for patients with community based services while the patient is in hospital actually happen in the first few days after leaving hospital.

 Accreditation, professional support and training

-In partnership with the Faculty for Homeless and Inclusion Health we are developing a set of clinical standards, a support network for homeless health specialists, and accreditation to ensure that new London Pathway services incorporate our value and ethos.
+In partnership with the Faculty for Homeless and Inclusion Health, a support network for homeless health specialists, Pathway has developed clinical standards and accreditation to ensure that new services incorporate our value and ethos.

 Research and service development support

-Pathway has developed a network of experienced NHS clinicians who can advise colleagues on health service provision for the most excluded.
-We have also developed our capacity to carry out our own research projects with a particular focus on service user involvement and helping services engage with and listen to their service users.
-For more information on how we might be able to help you, email us at email@example.com
+Pathway has a network of experienced NHS clinicians who can advise colleagues on health service provision for the most excluded.
+We have also developed our capacity to carry out our own research projects with a particular focus on service user involvement and helping services engage with, and listen to, service users.
+For more information on how we might be able to help you, email us at firstname.lastname@example.org

 Service User Involvement